 Tax hikes: The top income tax rate would rise to 39.6%, up from the current 37%, and households earning more than $1 million a year would face higher taxes on capital gains, with the top rate set at 43.4%, more than twice its current level.
 The carried interest loophole, which allows private equity investors to treat some types of income as capital gains, would be eliminated, as would a real estate tax break popular with wealthy investors.
 And the proposal calls for eliminating the “step-up in basis” on inheritances, which allows wealthy families to pass along assets untaxed at death.

 What’s not in the bill: The Biden proposal makes no mention of eliminating the cap on the state and local tax deduction, a sensitive topic for some blue state Democrats.
 It also leaves the estate tax at current levels, despite Biden’s pledge to increase it.
-And it does not include and expansion of Medicare and changes other Democrats had sought to lower prescription drug prices.
+And it does not include some ideas other Democrats had sought for lowering prescription drug prices.

 What comes next: Biden is expected to outline his proposal in his address to Congress Wednesday night and may invite Congressional leaders from both parties to the White House next week to discuss the plan.
 But the proposal, which would mark a significant expansion of the government’s involvement in Americans’ lives if enacted, won’t be easy to pass, in whole or in part.